kite-sdk/kite-docs/Schema-Evolution.md

 title: Schema Evolution
 ---

 Over time, you might want to add or remove fields in an existing schema.
-The precise rules for schema evolution are inherited from Avro, and are documented in the Avro specification as rules for [Avro schema resolution][].
+The precise rules for schema evolution are inherited from Avro, and are documented in the Avro specification as rules for [Avro schema resolution][avro-schema-resolution].
 For the purposes of working in Kite, here are some important things to note.

 ## Writer Schemas and Reader Schemas

 Writer schemas describe a dataset as it is being written.
 Reader schemas describe a dataset as it is being read from a datastore.
 Writer and reader schemas must be compatible, but they do not have to match exactly.
-See the [Avro schema resolution][] specification for the exhaustive list of rules for matching one schema to another.
+See the [Avro schema resolution][avro-schema-resolution] specification for the exhaustive list of rules for matching one schema to another.

 ## Changing Field Types